ibm-cloud-docs/speech-to-text/language-corpora.md

 ```
 {: codeblock}

-The following example returns information about the corpus named `corpus1` for the custom model with the specified customization ID:
+The following example returns information about the corpus that is named `corpus1` for the custom model with the specified customization ID.

 ```bash
 curl -X GET -u {username}:{password}